NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``AD00506`` -- GUAFITA, CITGO:

     W009: Distillation fraction recovered is missing or invalid

-``AD00510`` -- GULF ALBERTA LIGHT AND MEDIUM:

-    W009: Distillation fraction recovered is missing or invalid

-``AD00513`` -- GULF OF SUEZ, PHILLIPS:

-    W009: Distillation fraction recovered is missing or invalid